aus-der-Technik/node-protocols/README.md

 # Node-Protocols #

-a tiny implementation to fulfil protocols in nodejs.
+a tiny implementation to fulfil protocols (Interfaces) in nodejs.

 ## Description ##